Subcontractor vs. Doing it All: A Financial Decision-Making Tool

 Sure, you could do your bookkeeping, marketing, admin work, and client fulfillment all on your own.
 But at what cost?
 Every hour spent doing tasks outside your expertise is an hour not spent growing your business, landing new clients, or actually making money.
 Specialized support from an expert can be invaluable, as they can often complete the task more efficiently and effectively - especially if it’s something you dislike, lack expertise in, or don’t have time for.

-Think about it like this: If you’re charging $120 an hour for your services, but you’re spending 10 hours a week on admin tasks that someone else could handle for $40 an hour, you’re losing $800 in potential revenue each week.
-That’s $3,200 a month!
+Think about it: If you bill $120 an hour, but spend 10 hours a week on admin work that someone else could handle for $40 an hour, you’re losing $800 a week in potential revenue.
+That’s $3,200 a month - money that could be invested back into your business.

 Hiring help isn’t just about getting stuff off your plate - it’s about freeing up your time to generate more revenue and scale your business smarter.